Food Safety General Information

 The Food Safety Program's primary goal is to protect the community against foodborne illnesses caused by poor food handling practices and unsafe food products in food shops (restaurants and grocery stores).

 The program is responsible for licensing and inspections of all facilities at the retail level that sell food.
 Examples are restaurants, grocery stores, school cafeterias, daycares, nursing homes, festivals, etc. Places like these are inspected on a frequent basis.
+To view recent inspections of these facilities follow the Food Inspection Report Link located in the blue box on the right hand side of this page.

 A focus on food safety education is a key component during the inspection process.